Discover the Fascinating Stories of Alexandria’s Historic St. Paul’s Cemetery

 Abraham Charles Myers: The Namesake of a Florida City (May 14, 1811 – January 29, 1889)

-He served as a military officer in both the United States and the Confederacy, with experience as a veteran of the Seminole Wars.
+He served as a military officer in the United States and the Confederacy, with experience as a veteran of the Seminole Wars.
 Eventually, he was reassigned to the Quartermaster Department, where his term was primarily characterized by ineffectiveness.
 His lack of competence led to his removal in early 1864.

 Read the blog The Unique Engagement Gift for the rest of the story.